laramaleyeff1/swcrt-het/simulation_study/cont_overall_estimation/README.md

 <!-- ABOUT  -->
 ## About The Project

 This folder contains the simulation code and results for all continuous outcome simulations in “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials.”
 We also provide the code to create the simulation tables and figures shown in the paper.
 These simulations assess estimation of the average treatment effect.
+The simulations run in parallel on 10 cores and require gcc/7.1.0 and R/4.0.5.

+CRT = Cluster randomized trial

         .
         ├── results                     # Folder of Raw csv results for all scenarios